 Lower blepharoplasty is suited for patients who develop puffiness of the lower eyelid.
 If there is significant ageing of the midface aswell, lower blepharoplasty alone may not achieve the rejuvenating effect that is desired.
-For such patients a combination of lower blepharoplasty and a midface lift is more suitable.
+For such patients a combination of lower blepharoplasty and midface lift is more suitable.

-Upper blepharoplasty may be combined with a brow lift or brow fat grafting to further enhance the upper eyelid rejuvenation.
+Upper blepharoplasty may be combined with brow lift or brow fat grafting to further enhance the upper eyelid rejuvenation.

 Am I A Good Candidate For Eyelid Surgery?

-Upper blepharoplasty is performed under local anaesthetic with the incision placed in the natural eyelid crease.
+Upper blepharoplasty is performed under local anaesthetic and the incision placed in the natural eyelid crease.
 Post-operative discomfort is minimal and most patients can expect to return to normal activities after one week.
 Sutures are removed at one week and most patients can resume wearing makeup and contact lenses at that time.

 Lower blepharoplasty is performed under local or general anaesthetic and the incision placed just under the eyelashes.
-Through this incision, fat can be removed or repositioned.
+Through this incision bulging fat can be removed or repositioned.
 If required, a midface lift can also be performed at the same time to address midface ageing.
 Excess skin of the lower eyelid is then trimmed and the incision closed with fine sutures.